debian0501/scala-fundamentals/README.md

 * It is created lazily when it is referenced.

 Note:
-* Ist ähnlich zu einer final Java classe mit static methods
+* Is similar to a final Java class with static methods

 <!--v-->